raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

-`"DOMContentLoaded"` is an `eventType` that is triggered when the web page is ready.
+`"DOMContentLoaded"` is an `eventType` that is triggered when the webpage is ready.

 **Tip:** It is better to use `"DOMContentLoaded"` here rather than the `"load"` eventType, which is only triggered when all images are loaded.